 Now, gently place your other hand on the putter and reposition your dominate hand higher up the grip.
 The non-dominant hand is gently holding on, following the lead of the dominant hand.

-Putting with Your Dominate Hand
+Putting Tips and Techniques: Putting With Your Dominate Hand

 First, while on the putting green, I’d like you to face the hole as if you are bowling.
 Then take a golf ball in your dominant hand, and roll the ball off your finger tips toward the hole.
 Repeat this process a few times.